sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dleyna-core</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utilities for higher level dLeyna libraries
+Short desc    : Utilities for higher level dLeyna libraries
 URL          : https://01.org/dleyna/
-Лицензия     : LGPLv2
+License      : LGPLv2
-Описание     : A set of utility functions that are used by the higher level dLeyna libraries
+Descript     : A set of utility functions that are used by the higher level dLeyna libraries
              : to communicate with DLNA devices.
 It provides APIs for logging, error, settings
              : and task management, and an IPC abstraction.
 ```